 Why Should I Go With Linear Springs On My Mustang?

 Good question!
 If you’re the type of Mustang driver who doesn’t mind trading a slightly rougher ride for better overall handling, then linear springs may be the choice for you!

 An example of a linear spring rate would be: 750 lb/in.
 This means that it will take roughly 750 pounds of force to deflect the spring one inch.
 Another 750 pounds will be needed to deflect the spring an additional inch, and so on.
 The linear name comes from the fact that the rate of deflection is constant throughout the entire spectrum.

-Below you’ll find a couple reasons why linear springs may be a better choice for you and your Mustang.
+Below you’ll find a couple of reasons why linear springs may be a better choice for you and your Mustang.

-- Handling Feel: We’re not talking about handling capability; we’re talking about overall feel you get from the suspension components working in unison as your car takes a turn.
+- Handling Feel: We’re not talking about handling capability; we’re talking about the overall feel you get from the suspension components working in unison as your car takes a turn.
 This is how your suspension communicates with your chassis and in turn, communicates with you as you’re cornering at speed.
-It’s a simple fact that linear springs will do communicate better than progressive springs due to the predictability of a constant spring rate.
+It’s a simple fact that linear springs will communicate better than progressive springs due to the predictability of a constant spring rate.